keboola/connection-docs/cli/getting-started/index.md

 ## Init the Directory

-To manage a project using KBC CLI you need to initialize a directory.
+To manage a project using Keboola CLI you need to initialize a directory.
 Create an empty directory, hop into it and run the init command.

 ```